 - Clerical Support -

-Volunteers are needed to help with office duties including supporting walk-in clients, making phone contacts, clerical work or completing threat assessments.
-Other general office duties such as filing, data entry and compiling the volunteer newsletter are also needed.
+Volunteers are needed to help with office duties that include supporting walk-in clients, making phone contacts, clerical work or completing threat assessments.
+Other general office duties such as filing, typing, data entry and compiling the volunteer newsletter are also needed.
 Speaking to community groups, training and developing new projects and community debriefings are other areas of potential involvement.

 - Domestic Violence (DV) Patrol -